Monday-Friday, 8 am-6:30 pm

 - Breast pumps (in certain circumstances)

-- Information about and referral to other health programs like immunization and social service programs
+- Information and referral about other health programs and social services

 How WIC helps

 - Women on the WIC program eat better, have healthier babies and receive earlier prenatal care.

 - Infants born to WIC mothers weigh more and grow and develop better.

 - Children on WIC eat foods with more iron and vitamin C, visit their doctors more regularly and receive their shots on time.